 Background Checks, Drug Testing

-A criminal background check is required of each student prior to participation in field work, service learning and student teaching.
+A criminal background check is required of students prior to participation in field work, service learning and student teaching.
 In addition, applicants for Wisconsin state teaching licensure are checked through the Wisconsin Criminal Investigation Bureau.
 Drug testing may also be required.
 The results of these checks and/or tests affect the student’s eligibility to participate in field work, service learning and/or student teaching.

 Students may seek to enhance their job opportunities by enrolling in coaching courses: EDUC 1600 Principles, Problems and Psychology of Coaching and EDUC 1800 Theory and Practice in Coaching Team Sports.

 Elementary/Middle and Middle/Secondary majors participate in field experiences at public, private and parochial schools in the Milwaukee area.
 The Wisconsin Department of Public Instruction (DPI) requires a minimum of 100 field hours to be completed prior to student teaching.
 Of these, the College of Education requires that a minimum of 50 hours must be completed in diverse settings with individuals whose backgrounds differ from those of the field students.
 Although Marquette University’s field experience requirements exceed those mandated by the DPI, students must satisfy Marquette’s requirements.
 Marquette University’s College of Education has established close, working relationships with several schools in the greater Milwaukee area.
 Educational Studies majors participate in service learning experiences and complete a year-long, senior internship experience.
 Placements are made at sites which correspond to and support students' second major and career interests.

 Retention in Program